IntelLabs/PyTorchALFI/README.md

 The alficore module contains our wrapper to pytorchfi and the analysis components.
 The main entry point are the two files `alficore/wrapper/test_error_models_imgclass.py` and `alficore/wrapper/test_error_models_objdet.py`.
 Please see section [Integration Example](#integration-example) for an example on how to use them.

 ### Dataloaders
 Current data loader examples focus on image data sets only.
 Dataloaders are enhanced to allow capturing additional information during fault injection runs.
 The minimal information stored about each image are directory+filename, height, width and image id.
 This can be extended to individual needs.
 For a consistent handling of different datasets each dataset is brought into a json format as used in the CoCo dataset first.
 An example for converting text based labels to json based labels is presented in the example script `utils/kitti-2_coco_labels.py`.
 For object detection datasets please take note of the bounding box coordinate encoding that is used in the final json file.
-The different versions of BB encodings can be found in the file `Alfi-Core/dataloader/objdet_baseClasses/boxes.py`.
+The different versions of BB encodings can be found in the file `alficore/dataloader/objdet_baseClasses/boxes.py`.
 Training, test and validation datasets can be configured in different json files.
 There is a script called `utils/split_data.py` that gives an example on how to create separate json files from one overall json file.
 For the later fault injection run only one of those files is used and need to be given as input parameter as explained in section [Integration Example](#integration-example).
-Dataloader examples are part of `Alfi-Core`.
-They can be found in directory `Alfi-Core/dataloader`.
+Dataloader examples are part of `alficore`.
+They can be found in directory `alficore/dataloader`.
 The file `abs_loader.py`contains an abstract dataloader class.
 Most functions can be overwritten and adjusted to the own needs.
 One function called `load_json` must be defined for each dataloader because it takes care of preparing the dataset dictionary.
-Examples can be found in `Alfi-Core/dataloader/coco_loader` and `Alfi-Core/dataloader/coco_loader`.
+Examples can be found in `alficore/dataloader/coco_loader` and `alficore/dataloader/coco_loader`.
 We provide few wellknown dataloaders as examples which are optimized for pytorch-Alfi.
 This can be used as an example to develop dataloader for anyother dataset.
-The dataloaders are called in the files `Alfi-Core/wrapper/test_error_models_objdet.py` and `Alfi-Core/wrapper/test_error_models_imgclass.py` respectively.
+The dataloaders are called in the files `alficore/wrapper/test_error_models_objdet.py` and `alficore/wrapper/test_error_models_imgclass.py` respectively.
 The first is used for object detection and the second for classification.
 Check the function ` __ptfi_dataloader` in either file for details.

 ### Monitoring
 Monitoring functions are optional but can be used to identify specific samples where, for example, non-numerical elements such as NaN or Inf were encountered or sample image which lead to maximum vulnerability.